paaljoachim/2-Custom-Altitude-Pro-Genesis/README.md

 # custom-altitude-pro
-This is my custom version of Genesis child theme Altitude Pro.
+This is my custom/enhanced version of Genesis child theme Altitude Pro.

-I will add more info later.